BOARD chair, OLGA KILDISHEVA

 IMG_6536.jpg

-Olga Kildisheva is a restoration ecologist, passionate about native seed, in the broadest sense, from improving seed use efficiency to increasing native seed supply.
-Currently, she manages the Innovative Restoration Project at The Nature Conservancy, where she coordinates teams working across 6 western US states, builds partnerships, and guides R&D of seed technologies to improve the restoration of the sagebrush biome.
-Olga holds a Ph.D. from the University of Western Australia where she evaluated novel methods to enhance seed-based restoration of native plant communities in the western U.S. and Australia.
-She also has an M.Sc. from the University of Idaho and a B.S. from Purdue University, both focused on applied natural resource management.
+I’m a restoration ecologist, passionate about seed-based restoration, in the broadest sense, from understanding species biology to enable their establishment to developing market drivers that improve native seed supply and use in restoration.
+Currently, I serve as a Regional Manager for the Pacific Northwest at Land Life Company.
+Prior to this, I led The Nature Conservancy’s Sagebrush Sea Restoration Strategy where I coordinated teams working across 6 western US states, building partnerships, and guiding R&D of seed technologies to improve the restoration of the sagebrush biome.
+I hold a Ph.D. from the University of Western Australia where I evaluated novel methods to enhance seed-based restoration of native plant communities in the western U.S. and Australia.
+I also earned an M.Sc. from the University of Idaho and a B.S. from Purdue University, both focused on restoration and reforestation efforts across the US and internationally.
 Olga is thrilled to rejoin the board and contribute to building a global community of practice where scientists and managers can come together to explore challenges and develop solutions to improve restoration outcomes.

 Connect on LinkedIn